-Change your routinue to change your habits (why "quitting" doesn't work)
+Choosing your new routine (why "quitting" doesn't work)

 It's very hard to simply stop a bad habit.
 That's because you're always getting whatever cue was telling you to do the bad habit in the first place.

 So what can you do about it?